Tarot Deck Limitations: What These Decks Aren’t For

 Just like we wouldn’t go to every friend for every kind of advice, we shouldn’t expect the same deck to speak fluently in every situation.

 Understanding tarot deck limitations is just as important as knowing their strengths.
-Here’s what each of the Letters from the Cards decks tends to resist, reject, or hold loosely — not because they’re flawed, but because they’re focused.
+If you’re browsing before a reading or choosing a deck for someone else, scan this list to notice which energies feel aligned and which might be best saved for another moment.
+Here’s what each of the Letters from the Cards decks tends to resist, reject, or hold loosely not because they’re flawed, but because they’re focused.

 Why This Matters